minoa-lang/reference/src/type-system/types/sequence-types/slice-types.md

 A slice can be empty, meaning that is has a size of 0 and does not point to any values.

 Since a slice is a view, it is always associated with a range of values that is owned by another item or local value, slices cannot exists on their own.
-To prevent issues, they themselves are treated like unsized types, and with the exception of one at the end of an aggregate type, they are generally used through reference or pointer-like types, for example:
+To prevent issues, they themselves are treated like unsized types, and with the exception of one at the end of some [composite types], they are generally used through reference or pointer-like types, for example:
 - `&[]T`: a shared slice, often just called a slice.
 It borrows the data it point to.
 - `&mut []T`: a mutable slice.
 It mutably borrows the data it point to.